-The Guadalajara Metropolitan Area (GMA) is the third most populated zone in Mexico and it is located in the centre of Jalisco's State with 5.2 million inhabitants.
-GMA is comprised of nine municipalities.
-It is an important centre for industries focused on electronics and cybernetics which attracts many young professionals.
+The Guadalajara Metropolitan Area (GMA) is the third most populated zone in Mexico, and it is in the centre of Jalisco's State with 5.2 million inhabitants.
+GMA comprises nine municipalities and is a centre for electronics and cybernetics industries, attracting many young professionals.
 The main activities in GMA are the manufacturing industry, trading, personal services and maintenance.
-The Metropolitan Area hosts 75% of the total industry of Jalisco's State.
+The Metropolitan Area hosts 75% of the total sector of Jalisco's State.

-Currently, the transport system of the Guadalajara Metropolitan Area is comprised of 233 routes of collective buses, two BRT corridors, three LTR lines, four lines of trolley buses and the public bicycle system.
-In 2021, the most recent BRT line comprising 41.5 km launched operations to connect all the peripheric areas of the metropolis, provide service to four municipalities, and connect with the rest of the mass transport network.
+Currently, the Guadalajara Metropolitan Area transport system comprises 233 routes of collective buses, two BRT corridors, three LTR lines, four lines of Trolleybuses and a public bicycle system.
+In 2021, the most recent BRT line comprising 41.5 km launched operations to connect the peripheric areas, provide service to four municipalities, and connect with the rest of the mass transport network.

-The Metropolitan Coordination established a management scheme among the municipalities comprising the metropolitan area.
+The Metropolitan Coordination established a management scheme among the municipalities.
 This scheme includes the Metropolitan Coordination Board, the nine mayors and the state governor, the Metropolitan Institute of Planning, the Metropolitan Citizen Council and the Metropolitan Planning Advisory Council.

 The Metropolitan Planning Institute for Guadalajara's Metropolitan Area (IMEPLAN), the local counterpart, does not have the mandate and responsibility to finance mass public transport infrastructure.
 Further, it does not have the authority to borrow from international finance sources for infrastructure projects.
 However, it does have such authority for other more general types of projects, e.g. technical assistance.
 Systems and procedures are not in place to monitor, evaluate or report on urban mobility.
 IMEPLAN aims to develop and propose metropolitan planning instruments, studies and project proposals, as well as mechanisms to improve the joint efforts of the Metropolitan Coordination Instances.
 IMEPLAN receives technical assistance to develop a Sustainable Urban Mobility Plan and a pilot project.
-The objective of this technical assistance is to coordinate and establish a plan for urban mobility for the nine municipalities of the metropolitan area, including various modes of accessible, economical, efficient and safe transport.
+This technical assistance aimed to coordinate and establish a plan for urban mobility for the nine metropolitan area municipalities, including various modes of accessible, economical, efficient and safe transport.

-The technical assistance contributes to institutional strengthening by capacity development of the local team, facilitating exchanges with cities in Latin America and Europe, and having objective and technical resources for facing the issues on mobility.
+This technical assistance contributes to institutional strengthening through the capacity development of the local team, facilitating exchanges with cities in Latin America and Europe, and having objective and technical resources for facing the issues of mobility.